Intellectual property law in Mexico: Effects of NAFTA on the Mexican Industrial Property Law

 Before the law of 1991 was modified in 1994, the Mexican legislation considered that a Mexican judge had to attend all conflicts related to industrial property.
-Compulsory, the Mexican legislation had to attend this kind of conflicts in Mexico.
+This being compulsory, the Mexican legislation had to attend this kind of conflicts in Mexico.
 However, the reforms made in 1994 for integration with NAFTA, allow the parts involved in a contract to resolve their conflicts through an arbitration court.
 This arbitration court is different from the Mexican judicial system.

-There is an International legislation that is based on the international agreements among countries.
-In the case of NAFTA, the bases are established in the chapter XI.
+There is international legislation that is based on the international agreements among countries.
+In the case of NAFTA, the bases are established in chapter XI.
 Then the Mexican legislation on expropriation and intellectual property do not apply for foreign investments in Mexico.

 According to NAFTA agreements, if one country cannot give the minimum guaranties to an investor, then the investor can go to an arbitration court.
 The arbitration court will defend the interests of the investor, without taking into account the national legislation of the defendant country.
-In Mexican case, the decisions could imply that the executive power revoke, with the approval of the senate, a law that has been issued by both cameras of representatives.
+In the case of Mexico, the decisions could imply that the executive power revoke, with the approval of the senate, a law that has been issued by both chambers of representatives.

 On the other hand, Mexico only gives a patent right to individuals that accept the national legislation.
 Then Mexico establishes the restrictions for that patent.
 However the Mexican legislation could be just a reference after the patent is given, because the protected object of the patent is within an investment.
 The issues related to the investment are attended by the international agreements or the International Law.

 Countries may have the right to demand that a registered industrial property is used and exploited.
-They may have the right to avoid abuses that affect negatively the national interests of the country.
-There are some specific cases in which the country can establish some obligations related to the use of the patent and avoiding abuses of it.
-In these cases the country has to pay a compensatory to the investor.
+They may have the right to avoid abuses that negatively affects the national interests of the country.
+There are some specific cases in which the country can establish some obligations related to the use of the patent and avoiding abuse of it.
+In this case the country has to pay a compensatory to the investor.